hyperspy/hyperspy/doc/user_guide/mva.rst

 Multivariate Curve Resolution (MCR)
 ----------------------------

-MCR is a similar method to NMF.
+In MCR, the factored output of an SVD decomposition is used as the initial input for an alternative least squares fit to the original data.

 In Hyperspy, MCR can be employed via:

 .. code-block:: python

    >>> s.decomposition(algorithm='MCR', output_dimension=3)

 As in NMF, the components are forced to be strictly non-negative.
-The implementation relies on the PyMCR package, see github.com/pymcr
+The implementation relies on the :ref:`PyMCR <pymcr>` package.

-For MCR, a SVD decomposition must be carried out first via
+For MCR, a SVD decomposition must first be carried via

 .. code-block:: python

    >>> s.decomposition()

-In addtiion, for the MCR decomposition the "output_dimension" argument, which determines the number of components to keep, argument must be provided.
+When executing the MCR algorithm, "output_dimension" argument, which determines the number of components to fit, must be provided.

 MCR can be carried out using one of two conditions.
 The first, spatial simplicity, maximizes variance between the calculated loadings in the spatial domain.
 The second, spectral simplicity, maximizes variance between the spectral factors.
 These are selected via the 'simplicity' argument:

 .. code-block:: python